dhruvpatil9/IDP-Calculator/README.md

 - **Invalid Input:** Ensure that numerical values for weight and angle are valid.
 - **Errors in Display:** Check the image file paths and ensure they are correctly placed in the directory.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the README to better fit your needs or project specifics!